 My kids waited, not very patiently, for me to finish creating the images and then the girls helped cut them out, laminate them and then cut them out again.
 Meanwhile the boys and I set about making our favourite microwave playdough – blue of course!
 Then we all collected some extra bits and pieces – glass pebbles, stones and shells.
 The rest was up to the kids…

 All four kids loved creating under the sea scenes.
 Elaborate stories were played out, sharks ate fish and a star fish got tangled in an octopus.
 The playdough became waves, and lagoons, and even a deep sea diver!

 Download the sea creatures printable

 You can print your own under the sea playdough accessories by downloading the sea creatures printable pdf file.
-Then just print, cut, laminate (or cover with self adhesive paper), cut again, and play!
+Then just print, cut, laminate (affiliate link) (or cover with self adhesive paper), cut again, and play!